Find the Best Mortgage

 The Cost of Default Insurance to the Lender affects your Mortgage Rate

-Second, there is an insurable criterion with mortgage finance companies that do not exist with large banks.
-If you put down 20% or more with a purchase price of less than $1 million having an amortization of up to 25 years, then your mortgage will be priced based on an insurable sliding scale – meaning the more down payment, the lower the mortgage interest rate.
+Second, there is an insurable criterion with mortgage finance companies that does not exist with large banks.
+If you put down 20% or more with a purchase price of less than $1 million, with an amortization of up to 25 years, your mortgage will be priced based on an insurable sliding scale.
+This means the higher the down payment, the lower the mortgage interest rate.

 Uninsured Mortgages

-Lastly, the mortgage price is highest for an uninsured mortgage, which means that either the amortization is higher than 25 years or the property purchase price is more than $1 million.
-In this case, the mortgage is uninsured, meaning you cannot purchase default insurance, meaning all the risk has defaulted back to the lender.
+Lastly, the mortgage price is highest for an uninsured mortgage, which means that either the amortization period is longer than 25 years or the property purchase price exceeds $1.5 million.
+In this case, the mortgage is uninsured, meaning you cannot purchase default insurance, and all the risk has defaulted back to the lender.
 The lender will price the mortgage rate higher than any other criteria for this higher-risk type.

 Property Use